TheDingodile/Robotics/_posts/2024-05-26-Weighing-My-Options.markdown

 s_{\text{COM}} = (s, x_{\text{COM}}, y_{\text{COM}}, z_{\text{COM}})
 $$

-We intent to figure out whether we can train a model to predict the COM of the object, and how this can be used to improve the robot's ability to balance the cube on the pole.
+We intent to figure out whether we can train a model to predict the COM $$(x_{\text{COM}}, y_{\text{COM}}, z_{\text{COM}})$$ of the object, and how this can be used to improve the robot's ability to balance the cube on the pole.
 In particular, we want to investigate whether such an approach of calculating and utilizing the COM is more effective than having a network that deals with the non-markovian states by using the trajectory history as modelled by a LSTM.

 ***Action space***